 Preparing for the Battle Against the Cold and Flu

-What we have been doing is using vitamin C in two doses of 1000-1500mg, 1/2 to 1 tsp. cod liver oil and one of the mushrooms 2x a day as a preventative.
-If you start to feel something coming on, or you are around a lot of sick people, start using the echinacea tincture for a week with 2 droppers in water 2x a day.
-Stop after a week and take a break for 4-7 days.
-You can also increase your vitamin C as needed on the hour.
+What we have been doing is using vitamin C in two doses of 1000-1500mg, 1/2 to 1 tsp. cod liver oil and the echinacea and elderberry tinctures as needed.
+If you start to feel something coming on, or you are around a lot of sick people, start using the tinctures in water 2-3x a day.
+You can also use the Immune Building tincture daily.
+If you start feeling the tickle in your throat, increase your vitamin C as needed on the hour.